Imagine your San Francisco Giants playing in a concrete, domed monster.

 Enjoy and we'll talk after...

-From my understanding, baseball is unique in that it is not considered a business.
+From my understanding, baseball is unique because of its antitrust exemption.
 Thus, Major League Baseball owners can vote whether or not to stop a sale, regardless of the highest bidder, which was the case in 1992.

 Fortunately for the Giants, this kept them in San Francisco.
 The National League owners voted 9-4 to keep the Giants in San Francisco and stop their sale to a Tampa Bay ownership group.